rsksmart/devportal-1.0/content/rsk-devportal/tools/thegraph.md

 * **[api-key]:** `/subgraphs/id/HdVdERFUe8h61vm2fDyycHgxjsde5PbB832NHgJfZNqK`

-Now, you simply need to  fill in your own API Key to start sending GraphQL queries to this endpoint.
+Now, you need to fill in your own API Key to start sending GraphQL queries to this endpoint.

 ### Getting your own API Key